Your Ultimate Guide to Treating Genital Warts

 Warticon Solution Warticon Cream Aldara Cream

-Recovery Speed Up to 4 weeks Up to 4 weeks Between 4 and 16 weeks
+Recovery speed Up to 4 weeks Up to 4 weeks Between 4 and 16 weeks

-Benefits Over Alternatives - Marginally greater efficacy
+Benefits over alternatives - Marginally greater efficacy

 - Fast-acting